Ambre is one of the two stone cottages that together make Toutifaut Farm.

 With its intimate private terrace, Ambre provides an informal place to relax.

-Furnished and equipped to a high standard, amenities available within the accommodation include a full size electric oven, a microwave oven, washing machine, dishwasher, iron, bbq, hairdryer, tv with French channels, dvd and cd players
+Equipped and furnished with taste, amenities available within the accommodation include a full size electric oven, a microwave oven, washing machine, dishwasher, iron, bbq, hairdryer, tv with French channels, dvd and cd players

 This 90 square meters typical perigordine house is set up to accommodate couples or a family group.
 Ambre provides spacious accommodation in which up to 5 people can base themselves and take in the wonderful history and landscape of the Dordogne.